NOTICE UNDER THE AMERICANS WITH DISABILITIES ACT

 This grievance procedure is established to meet the requirements of the Americans with Disabilities Act of 1990.
 It may be used by anyone who is not a District employee, who wishes to file a complaint alleging discrimination on the basis of disability in the provision of its programs, services, and activities.
 This ADA grievance procedure does not apply to complaints of employment discrimination.

-Complaints can be made by clicking here.
+Americans with Disabilities Act discrimination complaints can be made by clicking here.
 Complaints should contain information about the individual who feels he or she has been discriminated against (name, address, phone number, and email if applicable) and the alleged discrimination (location, date, description of the problem, names of persons involved, and desired solution to the problem).
 Alternative means of filing complaints can be made available upon request, for individuals with disabilities.

 The complaint should be submitted by the grievant and/or designee as soon as possible but no later than 14 calendar days after the alleged violation.